How to Avoid Common New Founder Traps in Business?

 Social Media: Problems and solutions meet instantly.
 People can scroll, feel the pain, and purchase the answer in seconds.

-Deglobalisation: Local production is gaining back strength, opening new doors for entrepreneurs who build close to their markets.
+Deglobalisation: Local and domestic production is gaining strength, opening new doors for entrepreneurs who build close to their customers.

 Companies like Lovable, Cursor, and Replit are giving solo founders the power to prototype software, content, and creative products in days instead of years.